-In other words, section 1325(b) as interpreted by the Supreme Court in Hamilton $\underline{v}$ .
-Lanning prevents the debtor from proceeding under both chapter 7 and chapter 13.
+In other words, the debtor believes that section 1325(b), as interpreted by the Supreme Court in Hamilton v.
+Lanning, prevents the debtor from proceeding under both chapter 7 and chapter 13.

-The short answer to this is that any dismissal under 11 U.S.C. § 707(b) would comme only at the request of the U.S. Trustee or a creditor.
+The short answer to this is that any dismissal under 11 U.S.C. § 707(b) would come only at the request of the U.S. Trustee or a creditor.
 See 11 U.S.C. § 707(b).
 If no one asks for dismissal, the case will proceed under chapter 7.
-And, given the potential for a substantial dividend, a dismissal motion seems unlikely.
+And, given the potential for a substantial dividend given the court's ruling on the objection to the debtor's exemption of a retirement account, a dismissal motion is unlikely.